ResplendentAlex/pan-pan-little-shop/README.md

 # pan-pan-little-shop

 **DESCRIPTION**<br>
 This project is one made during my colleges years.
-It is an Django-based web application that is revolves around the e-commerce trend.
+It is a Django-based web application that revolves around the e-commerce trend.

 **USAGE**<br>